dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 one of the operands of such a clause.

-We then say that a class or mixin declaration `D` *cannot be implemented locally* if it has a direct declared superdeclaration `S` such that:
+We then say that a class or mixin declaration `D` *cannot be implemented locally* if it has a direct superdeclaration `S` such that:

 *   `S` is from another library than `D`, and `S` has the modifier `base`, `final` or `sealed`, or